 ELDs keep you accountable by warning you when you need to quit driving for the day, giving you plenty of time to rest and get ready to get back out on the road.
 This also helps to give you a better work-life balance, and lets you take time to decompress instead of risking your health by driving for 18 hours a day.

-The FMCSA observed the benefit of ELDs in regards to safety in a study from 2014, which found that trucks with an ELD had a 12 percent lower crash rate and a 5 percent lower preventable crash rate than trucks not equipped with ELDs.
+observed the benefit of ELDs in regards to safety in a study from 2014, which found that trucks with an ELD had a 12 percent lower crash rate and a 5 percent lower preventable crash rate than trucks not equipped with ELDs.

 Are you wanting to know more about the benefits of equipping your fleet with ELDs?

-Contact us at Pedigree and we can discuss how you can keep your fleet compliant with the law and the benefits you’ll see from doing so.
+at Pedigree and we can discuss how you can keep your fleet compliant with the law and the benefits you’ll see from doing so.